The-Ludwig/DoublePendulum/Readme.md

 This is currently only a quick try to implement a visualization of a double pendulum in c++ using the cross platform graphics lib "gtkmm".

 ## The Physics
 I tried to calculate the equation myself by deriving them in the Lagrange-formalism.
-Currently something seems to be a bit of, an the hole system explodes after some time.
+Seems that the calculations were right, the movement seems plausible.

 ## The code
 There are some obvious improvements to be done, they are coming.